OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `string`

 > Represents a string of text.
-Finish me.
+Internally, this is represented by `(uint, buffer)`, with the `uint` representing the length of the string, and the `buffer` representing the raw data.

 ( *type1*, *type2*, ... )